decadevs/week-2-qa-task-ezeifeanyiking/Readme.md

 # QA SOLUTION TO WEEK TWO TASK
 1. ## What is test coverage and why is it very important in testing?
 ### Test Coverage?
-Test coverage is synonymous to exhaustive testing.
+Test coverage is synonymous to exhaustive testing (SL- Exhaustive testing is not synonymous to Test coverage.
+The better a test coverage(%), the closer the tester is to achieving the output of exhautive testing.
+100% test coverage === Exhaustive testing ).
 It is a metric for how thorough testing is.
 Example: If there are 10 requirements and 100 tests created and if 90 tests are executed then test coverage is 90%.
+(SL- What formular did you use?)- 4/5
 ### Importance of test coverage?
 - Defect prevention at early stages of project life cycle
 - It creates additional test cases to increase coverage